LLNL/shroud/docs/input.rst

 ..
 In the future a user settable api might be useful to do custom actions in the wrappers.

+..
+Set internally to api(cdesc) with +cdesc or deref set to allocatable or pointer. api(buf) adds extra arguments for metadata like LEN or SIZE. api(cdesc) replaces argument with F_array_type.

 assumedtype
 ^^^^^^^^^^^